-- Select the shape you want to rotate, so that the white rotation handle is visible (highlighted in red within Figure 1).
+- Select the shape you want to rotate, so that the white rotation handle is visible, as shown highlighted in red within Figure 1, below.

 Figure 1: Select the shape

-- Click the rotation handle so that your cursor changes to a circle of arrows (shown in Figure 2).
+- Click the rotation handle so that your cursor changes to a circle of arrows, as shown in Figure 2, below.

-- Now drag this cursor rightwards or leftwards to rotate the shape, as shown in Figure 2.
+- Now, drag this cursor rightwards or leftwards to rotate the shape, as shown in Figure 2, below.
 The rotation always happens around the center of the selected shape, and you will see the rotation value in degrees as you drag.

 Figure 2: Drag the rotation handle to rotate your shape

 - To gain more control over the rotation, hold the Shift key while you drag, as doing so will rotate the shape in 15-degree increments.
 At each increment of 15 degrees, you will find that the shape snaps into place, almost as if a magnet is pulling it into position.
 Thus, if you rotate rightwards through four 15-degree snaps, you would have rotated your shape by 60 degrees.

 - You can also rotate without using a mouse.
 To do so, hold the Option key, and then press either the Left or Right arrow key to rotate the shape in 15-degree increments clockwise/counterclockwise.